ErrorTzy/writings/papers/PhDApps/New_Draft_Idea.md

 ---

 Intention is separate from ontological commitment: we can intend to things we do not attach ontological commitment; But can we have ontological commitment to something without intending it?
 When we have blurry vision, we do not intend blurry objects

+---

+When we assert, we express propositions.
+Propositions are about facts, and are made true or false by facts.
+Objects and properties are parts of facts.
+Given this, why not think there is a parallel thing, like objects, to be propositions?

+---

+If our thoughts are around propositions, and we project propositions as metaphysics, it seems the only way to make sense of metaphysics is that it is isomorphic to propositions.
+If we deny isomorphism, then metaphysics could be arbitrary.